ggtracker/sc2reader/README.txt

 What is sc2reader?
 -------------------

-sc2reader is a library for extracting game information from Starcraft II replay files into a replay object.
-It is based heavily on documentation from the awesome `phpsc2replay`_ project.
+1. sc2reader is a library for extracting game information from Starcraft II replay files into a replay object.
+Please join the `mailing list`_ to be notified of updates and participate in discussion around the replay format.

+2. sc2reader is also a format documentation project, documentation is always in progress and the latest and greatest can be found on the `github wiki`.

+Contributions, bugs, and suggestions are always welcome.
+Please direct them to the `issue tracker`_ or the `mailing list`_ as appropriate.

+*Special thanks to the people of the awesome `phpsc2replay` project whose public documentation and source code made this library possible.*

 Example Usage
 --------------